Actually, you can mix-and-match both kinds in the same image.

 If code has already been ported to either Alpha or Itanium, we expect most programs to "recompile and go".

-C++ will be an exception as the number of OpenVMS-isms that we'll put into Clang will be a yet-to-be-determined subset of those in our Itanium C++ compiler.
+C++ will be an exception as the number of OpenVMS-isms that we will put into Clang will be a subset of those in our Itanium C++ compiler.
 We did the same kind of "reduction" moving from Alpha C++ to Itanium C++.
-We'll use a "customer-driven" approach instead of just doing everything we did before.
+We will use a "customer-driven" approach instead of just doing everything we did before.

 Yes.
 Please visit this page.